cartesi/hackathon/guide.md

 What challenges Cartesi aims to solve?

 A. Computational constraints of the blockchain.
-B. Lack of a mature runtime software stacks for Web 3.0.
+B. Lack of a mature runtime software stacks for Web3.
 C. All of the above (Correct Answer)